smartystreets/goconvey/README.md

 - Readable, colorized console output (understandable by any manager, IT or not)
 - Test code generator
 - Desktop notifications (optional)
-- Auto-test script automatically runs tests in the terminal
 - Immediately open problem lines in [Sublime Text](http://www.sublimetext.com) ([some assembly required](https://github.com/asuth/subl-handler))

 **Menu:**